 Rigor of secondary school record Very Important

 Class rank Considered

 Academic Grade Point Average (GPA) Very Important

 Recommendations Important

 Standardized test scores Considered

 Application essay Considered

 NONACADEMIC

-NUNACADEIVIIC

 Interview Not Considered

 Extracurriculuar activities Considered

 Talent/ability Considered

 Character/personal qualities Considered

 First generation Considered

 Alumni/ae relation Not Considered

 Geographical residence Not Considered

 State residency Not Considered

-•

-Religious affilitation/commitment Not Considered Volunteer work Considered Work experience Considered Level of applicant's interest Not Considered Please provide additional information if the importance of any specific acad emic or nonacademic factors differ by academic program: C8.
-SAT and ACT Policies Does your institution make use of SAT or ACT scores in admissions of year, degree-seeking applicants?
-If yes, please select the appropriate response from the dropdown me Yes SAT and/or ACT Not required for admission, but considered for some ACT Only] SAT Only 7 Does your institution use applicants' test scores for academic advising?
-No What is the latest date by which SAT or ACT scores must be received for fall Please use the following format: MM/DD/YYYY -term admission?
+Religious affilitation/commitment Not Considered

+Volunteer work Considered

+Work experience Considered

+Level of applicant's interest Not Considered

+Please provide additional information if the importance of any specific academic or nonacademic factors differ by academic program:

+C8.
+SAT and ACT Policies

+Does your institution make use of SAT or ACT scores in admissions decisions for first-time, first- year, degree-seeking applicants?
+Yes

+If yes, please select the appropriate response from the dropdown menus for each possible option below for admission for Fall 2025.

+SAT and/or ACT

+Not required for admission, but considered for some

+ACT Only

+SAT Only

+Does your institution use applicants' test scores for academic advising?

+What is the latest date by which SAT or ACT scores must be received for fall-term admission Please use the following format: MM/DD/YYYY

 1-Feb

-differences by academic program, student a tests are recommended for some students, or if tests are not required cademic background, or if other examinations may be considered in
+If necessary, please use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT.)

-Please indicate which te (e.g. state tests): sts your institution uses for placement
+Please indicate which tests your institution uses for placement (e.g. state tests):

-\square SAT ☑ CLEP
+□ SAT ☑ CLEP

-\square ACT ☐ Institutional Exam
+□ ACT \Box Institutional Exam

-☑ AP ☐ State Exam
+⊡ AP 🗆 State Exam

-If you selected State Exa m, please specify:
+If you selected State Exam, please specify: